pasqal-io/qadence/docs/tutorials/qml/config_qnn.md

 The model output is the expectation value of the defined observable(s).
 We use the `ObservableConfig` class to specify the observable.

 We can specify any Hamiltonian supported by [hamiltonian_factory](qadence.constructors.hamiltonians.hamiltonian_factory) that we want to measure at the end of the circuit.
-Let us say we want to measure the $Z$ operator.
+For example, suppose we want to measure the Z operator

 ```python exec="on" source="material-block" session="config" html="1"
 from qadence import create_observable, ObservableConfig, Z